nillkitty/SKX/README.md

 # **New Gameplay Elements**
 ## **New block types**
 * **Frozen blocks** are items or empty space trapped in ice.
-The ice can be melted by coming in contact with a fireball (either Dana's or an enemy's), or by picking up the **Blue Jar** which immediately melts all frozen blocks in the game.
+The ice can be melted by coming in contact with a fireball (either Dana's or an enemy's), or by picking up the **Blue Jar** which immediately melts all frozen blocks in the room.
 Dana can stand on frozen blocks but cannot break them using magic.

 * **Blue Doors** take Dana to a different part of the same room.
 They must be opened first by finding a key.